mitmedialab/music-signaling/README.md

 cd client/
 python setup_client.py
 ```
-You email will not be modified and its contents or private metadata will not be accessible to the authors of this work.
+You email will not be modified and its contents or private metadata will not be accessible to the authors of this work (despite the rather aggressive message :p)

-4. Load your personal music collection into the folder labeled 'tracks/' (use mp3 or wav, others not tested.)
+4. Load your personal music collection into the folder labeled 'server/tracks/' (use mp3 or wav, others not tested.)

 ### You need to run these steps every time you'd like to use the system.

 5. Tell the system what tracks you'd like to listen to:

 ```
-cd server/
+cd ..
 ```

 in the 'info.csv' file, enter the metadata of the tracks in the following format: